 Did you know...

-WIN Learning also provides online self-paced courseware to help learners and job seekers prepare for the Work Ready Credential.
-The Work Ready Courseware aligns to the Work Ready assessments, making it a great resource for preparation or remediation.
+WIN Learning also provides online self-paced courseware to help learners and job seekers prepare for the Academic Skills Assessments.
+The Academic Skills Courseware aligns to the Academic Skills Assessments, making it a great resource for preparation or remediation.

-Contact WIN Learning today and ask about bundling the Work Ready Courseware with the Work Ready Credential to give your learners and job-seekers the right tools for the job.
+Contact WIN Learning today and ask about bundling the Academic Skills Courseware with the Academic Skills Assessments to give your learners and jobseekers the right tools for the job.

 Learn more about: